 11. African violet

-Probably the fussiest plant on this list, the African violet can still be your best friend if you follow the instruction.
+Probably the fussiest plant on this list, the African violet can still be your best friend if you follow the instructions.
 African violet thrives in loose, porous soil.
 As a beginner, you can obtain African violet specialized soil from flower stores.
-Water the plant from the bottom to prevent leaf spot.
-The soil should be from slightly moist to dry before the next watering.
+Water the plant from the bottom to prevent leaf spots.
+The soil should be slightly moist to dry before the next watering.
 African violet thrives in indirect or filtered sunlight.

 12. Cape Primrose